opensearch-project/data-prepper/data-prepper-plugins/otel-logs-source/README.md

 ### Counter
 - `requestTimeouts`: measures total number of requests that time out.
-- `requestsReceived`: measures total number of requests received by otel logs source.
+- `requestsReceived`: measures total number of requests received by Otel logs source.
+- `badRequests`: measures total number of requests that could not be parsed.
+- `requestsTooLarge`: measures total number of requests that exceed the maximum allowed size.
+Indicates the size of the data to be written into the buffer is beyond buffer's maximum capacity.
+- `internalServerError`: measures total number of requests that are erroneous due to any other reason than requestTimeouts or requestsTooLarge error.
+- `successRequests`: measures total number of requests successfully written to the buffer.

+### Summary
+- `payloadSize`: measures the distribution of all incoming payload sizes.

+### Timer
+- `requestProcessDuration`: measures the duration of request processing.

 ## Developer Guide
 This plugin is compatible with Java 8.
 See